- slide 1 of 6

 Finishing

-Using the scratch art pen, have students handwrite their name on the front of the scratch art picture.
-Younger grades such as fourth grade, should practice handwriting in pencil on the back of the paper first, then have them use the scratch art pen to scratch their first and last name on the front.
+Using the scratch art pen, have students write their names on the front of their pictures.
+Students in younger grades should practice handwriting in pencil on the back of the paper first before using the pens to scratch their first and last names on the front.

-Frame this spring art project or mount on a contrasting background such as red for roses, yellow for tulips and sunflowers, and purple for crocuses.
-Frames can be made in a separate project out of tinfoil or shiny glitter glue on mattboard.
+Frame this spring art project or mount on a coordinating background such as red for roses, yellow for tulips and sunflowers and purple for crocuses.
+Frames can be made in a separate project out of tinfoil or shiny glitter glue on mat board.

 Hints and Tips for Success

-Different seasonal themes or other themes can be incorporated in this scratch art lesson.
-In spring, pick out simple drawings of tulips, daffodils, crosses, roses, or sunflowers.
-These make stunning Mother's Day gifts.
-Students will have time to create a frame for their scratch art idea.
+You can incorporate different seasons or other themes into this art lesson, as well.
+In spring, pick out simple drawings of tulips, daffodils, crosses, roses or sunflowers.
+These make stunning Mother’s Day gifts.
+Students will have time to create a frame for their art.

-During a season such as fall, use drawings of different leaf shapes, acorns, or scarecrows.
+During fall, use drawings of different leaf shapes, acorns or scarecrows.
 In November, you can create realistic poppies or crosses for Remembrance Day.
 During winter, choose stars, or glittery objects such as snowflakes, decorations or bows for Christmas.
-At Easter choose lilies, crosses or Easter eggs.
+At Easter, choose lilies, crosses or Easter eggs.

-In summer choose beach objects such as starfish, silvery fish, hooks or seashells.
-Sports themes (baseball gloves, golf clubs, running shoes) or animal themes (leopards, cheetahs, giraffes) can be used as well.
-Metal objects, pop cans, or utensils also make great scratch art ideas when done in silver.
+In summer, choose beach objects such as starfish, silvery fish, hooks or seashells.
+Alternatively, you can use sports themes (baseball gloves, golf clubs, running shoes) or animal themes (leopards, cheetahs, giraffes).
+Metal objects, pop cans or utensils also make great scratch art ideas when done in silver.

-Demonstrate how to do light strokes with the scratch art pen first.
-Remind students that you can make thicker lines but not thinner lines once you have scratched.
+Demonstrate how to make light strokes with the scratch art pen first.
+Remind students that while you can always make lines thicker, you cannot make them thinner once you have scratched.
 Go back and forth over a line to thicken it.

 Lines do not have to be continuous.
 Remind students that in nature, lines and edges of flower petals, for example, will not be straight.
 Nature is not perfect so jagged lines are not considered mistakes.

 Show how to change the angle of the pen to get different effects.
-Once students are familiar with an effective etching technique, have them try their own freehand drawing instead of a traced design.
+Once students are familiar with an effective etching technique, encourage them try their own freehand drawings instead of tracing designs.

 Use basic shapes for younger grades such as triangles, circles and squares.
-Students can make the objects look 2-dimensional by adding thicker lines on one side of the shapes or drawing them so the sides merge at a vanishing point.
-Older students can use more detailed designs and use them as guidelines for more intricate pictures.
+Students can make the objects look three-dimensional by adding thicker lines on one side of the shapes or drawing them so the sides merge at a vanishing point.
+Older students can choose designs with more details, using them as guidelines for more intricate pictures.
 See the article on combining art and geometry using scratch art and other art ideas.

 Displaying the Finished Scratch Art

-Frame and display the art together on a contrasting background such as white, red, bright pink or yellow.
+Frame and display the finished pieces together on a contrasting background such as white, red, bright pink or yellow.
 If possible, shine a light onto the art so the silver reflects the light.
-Frames can be made from foil covered cardboard, white mattboard, or frames made with wire art.
+You can create frames from foil covered cardboard, white mat board or wire art.

-Students will enjoy the results of using scratch art ideas and techniques to create this art project for spring or Mother's Day.
-It is an easy scratch art lesson and yet; stunning!
+Students will enjoy the results of using scratch art ideas and techniques to create this project for spring or Mother’s Day.
+It is an easy scratch art lesson and yet the results are stunning!